Stevierbiko/Stevierbiko/README.md

-- 👋 Hi, I’m @Stevierbiko I design and build beautifully simple things, and I love what I do.
+- 👋 Hi, I’m @Stevierbiko I design and build beautiful simple things, and I love what I do.
 - 👀 I’m interested inbuilding simple UI, Web and WebApps
 - 🌱 I’m currently learning Javascript and Angular
 - 💞️ I’m looking to collaborate on building UI WEB and APPS